build-canaries/nevergreen-docker/README.md

     docker run -d -p ${host-port}:5000 buildcanariesteam/nevergreen:v0.10.0

+### Running latest unstable version

+We create images while we are updating features.
+You can access these features before an official release.

+    docker run -d -p ${host-port}:5000 buildcanariesteam/nevergreen:staging

 ### Variables

 - **AES_KEY**: Used to encrypt passwords can be set using `-e "AES_KEY=your-key"`